wp-plugins/sz-google/readme.txt

 In this module you can find many components that allow integration of your website with the Google Drive.

-**Google Drive Widgets:** In this plugin are available google groups widgets that can be directly inserted on the sidebar of your website.
+**Drive Widgets:** In this plugin are available google groups widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google drive embed`
 * `Widget google drive viewer`
 * `Widget google drive for button save`

-**Google Drive Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress with a set of customizable parameters.
+**Drive Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-drive-embed].....: googe drive embed`
 * `[sz-drive-viewer]....: googe drive viewer`
 * `[sz-drive-save]......: googe drive save button`

-**Google Drive Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Drive Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_drive_get_embed()`
 * `szgoogle_drive_get_viewer()`